james-willett/jameswillett.dev/docs/posts/material-mkdocs-getting-started-2024.md

   - pymdownx.details
   - pymdownx.superfences
 ```

 - Create a new page called `admonitions.md`
-- Show this example admonition with a title:
+- This is an example of an adominition with a title:

 ```
 !!! note "Title of the callout"